Joint Diffusion for Universal Hand-Object Grasp Generation: Method

 where $\mathcal{X}_O$ is the decoder network, $\psi$ is the generator of point cloud latent code and $\gamma$ is the distribution of global latent code.
 In this work, we remove the global latent code from LION to consider the object shape from a purely geometric perspective.
 We encode and decode the object between point clouds and latent code from the point cloud latent $\mathbf{h}_0$ only.
 We convert the object generation part to

 where $\psi^\prime$ is fine-tuned from $\psi$ by replacing the global prior $\gamma$ with a standard Gaussian.
-Thanks to the pre-training from large-scale object datasets~\cite{chang2015shapenet}, we could use the weights of $\mathcal{E}_O$ and $\mathcal{X}_O$ from LION directly.
+Thanks to the pre-training from large-scale object datasets~\citep{chang2015shapenet}, we could use the weights of $\mathcal{E}_O$ and $\mathcal{X}_O$ from LION directly.
 By freezing the encoder and decoder, we fine-tune the object prior distribution with the object shapes from HOI datasets.
-In this fashion, the model provides a robust object encoding for the latent diffusion model and keeps the sampled object shapes proper for the single-hand interaction.